michaelb/shogui/README.md

 ## Gameplay

+clone and then cargo run --release, or build (--release) and run the executable

+To play against a stupid bot (hardcoded for now), you can:

-click (it will be "picked" automatically) on the piece you want to move, and put it at the desired location.
+- Click (it will be "picked" automatically) on the piece you want to move
+- Put it at the desired location.

 Illegal moves will be prevented